TheDegenSloth/Meanconnect/README.md

 # Meanconnect

 This project was created to give people a head start making a Steem based applications.

-This build is using mdboostrap which can be found [Here](https://mdbootstrap.com/material-design-for-bootstrap/?utm_ref_id=34523)
+This build starter kit is using [Mdboostrap Angular6](https://mdbootstrap.com/material-design-for-bootstrap/?utm_ref_id=34523)

 ### This applications includes:
 Login / landing page